 Uruguay breeds mainly Hereford and Angus cattle, 90% of it on natural pastures, and the use of antibiotics and growth hormones is prohibited.
 It is the only country in the world with 100% traceability of its cattle herd, from birth to slaughter.
 The country has a high sanitary status, which grants it access to the top global markets (Uruguay's beef exports, which account for 5% of global sales, reach over 150 countries).

-Uruguay has the world’s fastest rate of growth of eucalyptus, for paper pulp.
-The industry was jump-started by a promotion law passed 25 years ago, and since then, it has grown exponentially.
-In recent years, Finland’s UPM and Sweden’s Stora Enso installed the world’s two largest and cleanest pulp mills in western Uruguay.
+Uruguay’s pulp and timber industries are well developed.
+The country has the world’s fastest rate of growth of eucalyptus, for paper pulp and in the last decade Finland’s UPM and Sweden’s Stora Enso installed the world’s two largest and cleanest pulp mills in western Uruguay.
 Stora Enso will open a third one in 2018, and with it, Uruguay will become the second global exporter of short-fiber pulp.
 In addition, the country enjoys the highest sustainability FSC certification in the world: over 80% of its forests are certified.
+Timberland is available throughout most of Uruguay.

 To get started, simply let us know your preferences in: